-Active Shooter Training
+Active Killer Training

-UW-Madison Police Dept. conducts an Active Shooter Response training presentation for students, faculty and staff, designed to provide an overview of an active shooter event.
-The instructors are experienced law enforcement trainers whose main goal is to share tactics and techniques that can and will help participants survive a crisis----specifically, to survive an active shooter incident.
-In 2016, UWPD conducted 59 Active Shooter Trainings.
+UWPD conducts an Active Shooter Response training presentation for students, faculty and staff, designed to provide an overview of an active shooter event.
+The instructors are experienced law enforcement trainers whose main goal is to share tactics and techniques that can and will help participants survive a crisis----specifically, to survive an active killer incident.

-Active Shooter Training is offered monthly and is also available upon request.
+Active Shooter Training is offered multiple times a year and is also available upon request.